eclipse/epsilon-website/mkdocs/docs/doc/flexmi/index.md

 Converting an XMI model to Flexmi on the other hand is not supported as there's no unique mapping in this direction.

-## Philosophy

-Flexmi was originally developed as a quick and dirty way to type in EMF models without having to define an Xtext grammar or adhere to the rigid naming rules of XMI or HUTN.
-The name is a combination of the word "flexible" and the "XMI" acronym.

-## Limitations

-- Flexmi resources can't be saved programmatically (i.e. trying to call `resource.save(...)` will do nothing).
-- There is no code completion in the Flexmi editor at the moment.

 ## YAML Flavour

 !!! warning "Experimental Feature"
     This is an experimental feature under active development.
 The YAML-based flavour of Flexmi may not support all valid YAML and may change in breaking ways in future versions of Epsilon.

 Since Epsilon 2.3.0, Flexmi also supports a YAML flavour.
 The YAML equivalent for the XML-based model at the top of this page is as follows.

 ```yaml
 ?nsuri: psl